PPL-IIITA/ppl-assignment-shyam49/README.md

   To generate Documentation for Q6 :

                      Download the Doxyfile and type the command doxygen.

+  To see the documentation, go to the DOCUMENTATION_FINAL folder in each question and open the index.html file.